ourchurchtoo/website/src/by/2020-01-01-erin-iwata.md

 pronouns: she/her
 tags: team
 ---
 Erin Iwata is a co-founder of Our Church Too.
 She is also a retired doula, writer, mother to men, and teacher on hiatus.
-When she is not fighting the patriarchy, she currently helps run an au pair agency in the Netherlands.
+When she is not fighting the patriarchy, or traveling, she helping build her local community in the Pacific NorthWest.
 She loves hearing people’s stories and falls in love with everyone she meets a little bit.